cloud66/help-old/_posts/toolbelt/backups.md

 </ul>

+<h2 id="about">About backup management</h2>
+The following commands help you manage your backups, such as listing, downloading and initiating backups on your stacks.

 <h2 id="list">List your backups</h2>
 This will list all the managed backups of a stack grouped by their database type and/or backup schedule.